AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - magnetic FSW control module to dump reaction wheel angular momentum
     - new tutorial example scripts
     - new FSW planet location pointing guidance module
+    - new Multi-Sphere-Method module to account for electrostatic force and torque interactions between neighboring spacecraft.
     - Basilisk 2.1 that includes:

         - support for multi-threading when simulating multiple satellite systems